mlc-ai/mlc-llm/docs/deploy/python.rst

    python -c "from mlc_chat import ChatModule; print(ChatModule)"

 You are expected to see the information about the :class:`ChatModule` class.

+If the prebuild is unavailable on your platform, or you would like to build a runtime that supports other GPU runtime than the prebuilt version.
+Please refer our :ref:`Build MLC-Chat Package From Source<mlcchat_build_from_source>` tutorial.

 API Reference
 -------------